Hardness of monadic second-order formulae over succinct graphs: Introduction

-The \emph{arborescent} condition is crucial in our proofs, since it gives the existence of regular families of models and countermodels on which to build a polynomial reduction.
+The cw-nontrivial condition is crucial in our proofs, since it gives the existence of regular families of models and countermodels on which to build a polynomial reduction.
 It is natural to ask whether it is necessary.
-In Section~\ref{sec:bad}, we give the following partial answer:
+In Section~\ref{sec:bad} (Corollary~\ref{cor:bad}), we give a partial answer that we can state informally as follows:

-\begin{theorem} There is a (nonarborescent) first-order sentence $\psi$ such that, under plausible complexity assumptions, testing $\psi$ on a given succinctly represented graph is neither constant time, nor \NP-hard, nor \coNP-hard. \end{theorem}
+\begin{theoremintro} There is a (cw-trivial) first-order sentence $\psi$ such that, under plausible complexity assumptions, testing $\psi$ on a given succinctly represented graph is neither constant time, nor \NP-hard, nor \coNP-hard. \end{theoremintro}

+To complete the picture around cw-triviality we establish that the decidability of the cw-nontrivial condition of our main Theorem depends on whether a bound on the cliquewidth is also given as input or not (propositions~\ref{prop:cw-triviality-undecidable} and \ref{prop:cw-triviality-decidable}).

 \paragraph{Contents.} In Section~\ref{sec:pre}, we give the definitions and notations.
 In Section~\ref{sec:stmt}, we restate the main result and give a proof outline.
-In Sections~\ref{sec:saturating}--\ref{sec:sat}, we prove the main result; their respective roles are explained in the proof outline in Section~\ref{sec:stmt}.
-Readers willing to skip the technical details can safely skip these sections.
-In Section~\ref{sec:bad}, we discuss nonarborescent sentences.
-We conclude with a discussion and a few suggestions for further research.
+In Sections~\ref{sec:saturating}--\ref{sec:sat}, we prove the main result; readers not interested the technical details can safely skip these sections.
+In Section~\ref{sec:bad}, we show the existence of counter-examples among cw-trivial sentences (under some complexity-theoretic hypothesis), and in Section~\ref{sec:deciding-cw-triviality} we discuss decidability of cw-triviality.
+We conclude with a discussion and suggestions for further research.